Chapter 10: The Tribes of Wautogig

 5. Jɨbainerim

-The clan name Jɨbainerim comes from the Arapesh word jɨba or capa in Boikin.
-It means ‘last born’ and with the -m ending denotes that the last-born male.
-So, the Jɨbainerim clan is the clan that descends from the last-born son of Yəhələgɨr and Swagien.
+The clan name Jɨbainerim comes from the Arapesh word jɨba ‘last born’ or capa in Boikin.
+So the Jɨbainerim clan is the clan that descends from the last-born son of Yəhələgɨr and Swagien.

 However, the Jɨbainerim have a different history.16 One subclan of the Jɨbainerim is among the earliest settlers.
 That part of Jɨbainerim appears to be more akin to the Peiruom or Beiduokum than they were to the Buki.17